 NASHVILLE, Tenn., Aug.
-10, 2020 – The National Association of State Boards of Accountancy (NASBA) is pleased to announce the recipients of its Accounting Education Research Grants for 2020.
-Faculty and postdoctoral researchers will be awarded research grants not to exceed $25,000 in total.
+29, 2022 – The National Association of State Boards of Accountancy (NASBA) is pleased to announce the recipients of its Accounting Education Research Grants Program for 2022.

-NASBA’s Accounting Education Research Grants Program was established in 2011 and is spearheaded by members of NASBA’s Education Committee.
-The program has awarded over $160,000 in support of academic research nationwide since its inception.
+NASBA’s Accounting Education Research Grants Program was established in 2011 and is spearheaded by members of NASBA’s Education Committee, under the leadership of Chair Jason Peery (ID).
+The program seeks to advance research on educational issues impacting certified public accountants (CPA), the public accounting profession and state boards’ charge to protect the public.
+Nearly $180,000 has been awarded in support of academic research nationwide since the program’s inception.

-Applicants are encouraged to submit proposals in advance of the deadline.
-Grant recipients will be announced in summer 2021.
 For additional information (including a full program description, eligibility requirements, research topics and details on past recipients), CLICK HERE.
+For questions regarding the program, email: email@example.com.

 - MEMBER CENTER